AIOZNetwork/w3stream-nodejs-client/README.md

 ### Rate Limiting

 W3Stream implements rate limiting to ensure fair usage and stability of the service.
 The API provides the rate limit values in the response headers for any API requests you make.
-The /auth endpoint is the only route without rate limitation.

 In this Node.js client, you can access these headers by using the `*WithResponseHeaders()` versions of the methods.
 These methods return both the response body and the headers, allowing you to check the `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `X-RateLimit-Retry-After` headers to understand your current rate limit status.